Homemade Simple Syrup

 • Basic Recipe

 • 1Add water and sugar to a saucepan over medium-high heat.
-Bring the mixture to a simmer and cook, swirling the pan occasionally, until the sugar has completely dissolved.
-Cool then store in an airtight container, in the fridge, up to 4 weeks.
+Bring the mixture to a simmer and cook, swirling the pan occasionally until the sugar completely dissolves.

-• 1To make citrus mint simple syrup, follow the recipe below, and then when the sugar has dissolved, turn off the heat, and then stir in a handful of mint leaves and citrus peel (I love a combination of lemon, orange, and lime).
-Leave the syrup off of the heat and allow it to steep and cool.
-Strain, and then store.
+2Turn off the heat and stir in a handful of mint leaves and citrus peel (I love a combination of lemon, orange, and lime).
+Allow it to steep and cool completely.
+Strain and then store.

 Adam and Joanne's Tips